You want to use your Active Directory (AD) to authenticate users in SAP Analytics Cloud

 Before we can save the configuration we need to validate the configuration.

-You will copy the URL from the validate window and open an Incognito tab in your browser or open a browser in another machine.
+You will copy the URL from the validate window and open a Chrome browser Incognito tab or open a browser in another machine.

 - How to find User Assistance for SAP Analytics Cloud?